-Income on Equity Method Investment
+Loss (income) on Equity Method Investment

-Income on equity method investment represents our proportionate share for the period of the net income of our investee to which the equity method of accounting is applied.
+Loss (income) on equity method investment represents our proportionate share for the period of the net loss (income) of our investee to which the equity method of accounting is applied.
 We account for equity investments where we own a non-controlling interest, but have the ability to exercise significant influence, under the equity method of accounting.

-Interest (Income) Expense, Net
+Interest Expense (Income), Net

-Interest (income) expense, net consists of cash paid and non-cash interest expense related to our senior secured notes, equipment loans, lease liabilities and other finance obligations, net of de minimis amount of interest income.
+Interest expense (income), net consists of cash paid and non-cash interest expense related to our senior secured notes, equipment loans, lease liabilities and other finance obligations, net of de minimis amount of interest income.